VkumarStack/CS35L-Notes/README.md

   - i.e. `for i in 1 2 3 4 5` will iterate through 1, 2, 3, 4, and 5
   - i.e. `for i in {1..5}` will do the same as above
   - i.e. `for i in $(seq 1 5)` will do the same as above
+  - i.e. Looping through all arguments:
+    -     for arg in $@
+          do
+            echo $arg
 - The `do` statement in both above loops can be put immediately after the `for` clause if separated with a semicolon `;`